zorikg/KoBE/README.md

 # KoBE
 Data and code for Knowledge Based Machine Translation Evaluation paper.

+This is a temporal location.
+The code and data will be soon moved to [github.com/google-research/google-research](https://github.com/google-research/google-research) repository.
+A link to the new location will be posted here.

 TODO: Add link to paper.

 KoBE is a reference-less machine translation evaluation metric.
 Our approach is based on using entity linking pipelines to ground the entity mentions found in each source sentence